-Even as young children, we laugh when we see someone laughing, and we cry when we see someone in distress.
+In this game, you yawned and recorded whether Maggie yawned in response.
+Yawning in dogs can be an indicator of stress, but we were measuring something different - social yawning.
+The rationale behind this game is that even as young children, we laugh when we see someone laughing, and we cry when we see someone in distress.
 Our ability to "catch" the emotions of others is called emotional contagion.
 A common form of emotional contagion is yawning.
 If you see, hear or even think about someone yawning, you will probably feel an irresistible urge to yawn.

 Eye Contact Game

 In this game, you timed how long Maggie held your eye contact.
 Before babies can hug or speak, they use eye gaze to bond with their mothers.
-Research with dogs has shown that a similar phenomenon may also be happening with owners and dogs.
+Research with dogs has shown that a similar phenomenon may happen with owners and dogs.
 Owners whose dogs stared at them for longer had significant increases in the hormone oxytocin.
 Oxytocin, also known as the "hug hormone," is related to feelings of bonding, pleasure and affection.